anantn/anantn.github.io/_posts/2013-06-24-jumping-on-the-jekyll-bandwagon.md

 $ cd kix && jekyll serve
 {% endhighlight %}

-Access you brand new site at `http://localhost:4000`.
+Access your brand new site at `http://localhost:4000`.
 Jekyll comes with a simple default theme (the one used by [Tom Preston-Werner](http://tom.preston-werner.com/)), so you can see if your posts were all imported correctly striaght away.
 You may want to customize the look and feel of your website.
 Just start editing